-how living organisms helps in soil formation
+how living organisms help in soil formation

-It will take some time for a small pieces of rock to break into grains of soil.
+It will take some time for a small piece of rock to break into grains of soil.
 And it will also take time for living organisms like plants and animals to decay, turn humus and become part of the soil–soil living organisms

 EFFECTS OF ORGANISMS ON SOIL FORMATION